intelowlproject/IntelOwl/docs/source/Advanced-Configuration.md

 Because of that, we decided to provide to the users the chance to customize the version of PyCTI installed in IntelOwl based on the OpenCTI version that they are using.

-To do that, you would need to leverage the option `--pycti-version` provided by the `script.py` helper:
+To do that, you would need to leverage the option `--pycti-version` provided by the `./start` helper:
-* check the default version that would be installed by checking the description of the option `--pycti-version` with `python3 start.py -h`
+* check the default version that would be installed by checking the description of the option `--pycti-version` with `./start -h`
-* if the default version is different from your OpenCTI server version, you need to rebuild the IntelOwl Image with `python3 start.py test --pycti-version <your_version> build`
+* if the default version is different from your OpenCTI server version, you need to rebuild the IntelOwl Image with `./start test build --pycti-version <your_version>`
-* then restart the project `python3 start.py test up --build`
+* then restart the project `./start test up -- --build`
 * enjoy

 ## Cloud Support